Lady with the Ring: England

 In 18th-century England, the woman in the story was identified as Emma Edgcumbe, Countess Mount Edgcumbe, wife of George Edgcumbe, 1st Earl of Mount Edgcumbe.
 However, the century before, Emma's ancestor Lady Anne Edgcumbe was commonly identified as the woman.
 In England, numerous other ladies with the ring have been identified, including Annot of Benallay, Lady Katherine Wyndham (wife of Sir Edward Wyndham, 2nd Baronet), Hannah Goodman, and Constance Whitney.

 Scotland

 In Scotland, the woman was identified as Marjorie Elphinstone (second wife of Robert Drummond of Carnock), or sometimes Margaret Halcro Erskine.

 Ireland

 In Ireland, there is a similar story dated 1695 involving a person called Marjorie McCall who was reportedly living in Church Place, Lurgan and married to a John McCall.

 The Public Records Office (PRONI) record the deaths of nine Marjorie McCalls in Lurgan, three of whom were married to a John McCall.
 However, Shankill Parish have no record of the birth, burial or marriage of a Marjorie McCall to a John McCall in Lurgan.
 Historian Jim Conway noted many records were lost during the Great Hunger.

 A local monumental sculptor by the name of Harkin, from William Street, was permitted to erect the stone in Shankill cemetery in the 19th century as a tourist attraction.
 It is the only undated stone in the cemetery.

+United States

+The rector's wife of Whitemarsh Chapel died and was buried wearing a family ring.
+Exhumed by grave robbers, she suddenly revived and ran home, where her family nursed her back to health and she lived many years longer.
+Her grave is marked with a plaque in the church and her ghost occasionally appears in the cemetery.